...

 This device aids those who have had an injury but have a small budget because they will not require it for an extended time period.

-One must recuperate from surgery and often preferred renting a crutch substitute or knee caddy.
-Some wanted to have the option of returning the mobility device once recovered.
+One must recuperate from surgery, and people often prefer renting a crutch substitute or knee caddy.
+Some wanted the option of returning the mobility device once they had recovered.

 Check: Knee Scooter Rental Walgreens